 Interest rate risk relates to the risk that the fair value or cash flows of a financial instrument will fluctuate because of changes in the market interest rates.
-The Group's interest rate risk mainly arises from cash and cash equivalents and borrowings as disclosed in notes 26 and 27 respectively.
-The directors of the Company consider that interest rate exposure on bank deposits and borrowings is not significant due to low level of interest rate and the expected change of interest rate for these borrowings will have insignificant impact to the Group.
-The Group has not used any financial instruments to hedge potential fluctuations in interest rates.
+The Group's interest rate risk mainly arises from bank balances and borrowings as disclosed in notes 26 and 27 respectively.
+The directors of the Company consider that interest rate exposure on bank deposits is not significant due to low level of interest rate on these deposits.

+The Group has not used any financial instruments to hedge potential fluctuations in interest rates as the change of interest rate on bank deposits and borrowings is not expected to be significant.
 The interest rates and terms of repayments of the Group's borrowings are disclosed in note 27.

-As at 31 March 2021, it is estimated that a general increase/decrease of 50 basis points in interest rates, with all other variables held constant, the Group's interest capitalised in construction in progress for the year would be increased/decreased by approximately RMB950,000 (2020: Nil); and profit for the year and retained profits would be decreased/increased by approximately RMB2,687,000 (2020: RMB1,625,000) in response to the general increase/decrease in interest rates.
+As at 31 March 2022, it is estimated that a general increase/decrease of 50 basis points in interest rates, with all other variables held constant, the Group's interest capitalised in construction in progress for the year would be increased/decreased by approximately RMB266,000 (2021: RMB950,000); and profit for the year and retained profits would be decreased/increased by approximately RMB3,996,000 (2021: RMB2,687,000) in response to the general increase/decrease in interest rates.